 Days missed for suspension are considered as excused absences.
-Therefore, a student can make up work missed.
+Therefore, a student can make up for missed work.
 Days in which a student is truant or unexcused will result in forfeiture of any right to make up work.
 Consistent lateness to class places no obligation on the part of the instructor to repeat a lesson the student may have missed.